napakalas/NLIMED/README.md

 ### Running example
 * running with minimum setup for repository = Physiome Model Repository, parser = NLTK, query = "flux of sodium", and other default arguments values:
   ```
-  NLIMED -r pmr -p nltk -q "flux of sodium"
+  NLIMED -r pmr -p Benepar -q "flux of sodium"
   ```
-* running with full setup for repository=BioModels, parser=Stanford, query="flux of sodium", precision level = 2, alpha = 2, beta = 1, gamma = 1, and delta = 1, theta = 0.01
+* running with full setup for repository=BioModels, parser=CoreNLP, query="flux of sodium", precision level = 2, alpha = 2, beta = 1, gamma = 1, and delta = 1, theta = 0.01
   ```
-  NLIMED -r bm -p stanford -q "flux of sodium" -pl 2 -a 2 -b 1 -g 1 -d 1
+  NLIMED -r bm -p CoreNLP -q "flux of sodium" -pl 2 -a 2 -b 1 -g 1 -d 1
   ```
-  Note: running with Stanford parser may cause delay local server startup for the first run.
+  Note: running with CoreNLP parser may cause delay local server startup for the first run.
 However, for the next run, the delay is disappeared.

 * running for repository = Physiome Model Repository, parser = NCBO, query = "flux of sodium", precision level = 3,and other default arguments